SAP-samples/teched2024-IN180/exercises/ex1/README.md

-# Exercise 1 - Access and explore SAP Integration Suite
+# Exercise 1 - Access and explore the SAP Integration Suite

 In this exercise, you will

-- get access to an SAP Integration Suite tenant,
+- get familiar with the landing page of the SAP Integration Suite UI
 - get introduced to different capabilities and explore navigation across different aspects of SAP Integration Suite tooling.

-## Access SAP Integration Suite tenant

-For running through the exercise steps, you will need access to SAP Integration Suite tenant.
-Please pick one of these SAP Integration Suite tenant as per the assignment .
-You will also get the credentials to log in to these tenants from the instructors.

-1. Please use this SAP Integration Suite tenant for your exercises

-2. Use the username and password shared by the instructors to login to the tenant assigned to you

-3. For Exercise 3 and Exercise 4, please use these Service Instance Credentials

 ## Explore SAP Integration Suite tooling

-Log in to SAP Integration Suite tenant using the credentials provided to you by the instructors.
+Log in to the SAP Integration Suite tenant using the credentials from the tenant booker app.
 Now let´s explore the different capabilities and navigations of SAP Integration Suite tooling <br>

 **Home** is the first screen that you will land upon logging in to SAP Integration Suite.
-Click on the three lines icon in the top left corner to expand the navigation menu items. <br>
+Click on the three-line icon (also called the _hamburger_ icon) in the top left corner to expand the navigation menu items. <br>

 ![](/exercises/ex1/images/ex1_1.png)

-The first section is the **Recent** Activities & **Monitoring**, which gives you a snapshot of what´s going on with the SAP Integration Suite tenant.
-It lists the artifacts that were worked upon and also the monitoring status of the deployed artifacts.
+The first section of interest within the Home region is the **Recent** Activities & **Monitoring**, which gives you a snapshot of what´s going on with the SAP Integration Suite tenant.
+It lists the artifacts that you/ other users have recently worked on and also the monitoring status of the deployed artifacts.
 You can navigate to them directly from here. <br>

 ![](/exercises/ex1/images/ex1_2.png)

 Then you will see the list of **Capabilities** that are activated in this tenant.
-SAP Integration Suite provides many different capabilities like Cloud Integration, API Management, Integration Advisor, Trading Partner Management, Open Connectors, Integration Assessment, and Migration Assessment, to address all your integration requirements. <br>
+SAP Integration Suite provides many different capabilities like Cloud Integration, API Management, Integration Advisor, Trading Partner Management, Open Connectors, Integration Assessment, and Migration Assessment to address all your integration requirements. <br>

 ![](/exercises/ex1/images/ex1_3.png)